 - Baking Soda and Vinegar: A combination of baking soda and vinegar can be used as an egg replacement in baking.
 To replace one egg, use 1 teaspoon of baking soda mixed with 1 tablespoon of white vinegar.

-- Off-the-Shelf Egg Replacer: There are several different brands of off-the-shelf egg replacers available on the market today.
+- Off-the-Shelf Egg Replacer (paid link): There are several different brands of off-the-shelf egg replacers available on the market today.
 Generally, you just need to mix a few tablespoons of the replacer with water to replace one egg.
 Check the instructions on your product for exact measurements.

 These are just a few of the many egg substitutes available, so experiment with different ingredients to find something that works best for you!